-If your home is already putting in a lot of effort to “Go Green”, then you should look into applying for a Medford Green Award.
+If your household is already putting in a lot of effort to “Go Green”, then you should consider applying for a Medford Green Award.
 If you are looking to make your home more environmentally friendly, check out these easy steps you can take!

 For a professional opinion on home energy use, the best way to get started is by taking advantage of the Mass Save® program’s no-cost Home Energy Assessment.
 This program is funded through charges on National Grid electric and gas bills.
 You pay an “Energy Efficiency Charge” every month which helps to fund this program.
-Since you are already paying for this program, we encourage all residents to take advantage of a no-cost Home Energy Assessment.
+Since you are already paying for it, we encourage all residents to take advantage of a no-cost Home Energy Assessment.
 Take Mass Save®’s short Online Home Energy Assessment to identify if your home is a good candidate.

 As part of a typical in-home Energy Assessment, an Energy Specialist will come to your home at no cost.
 The process takes approximately 1.5 to 2.5 hours.
 During the assessment the specialist will:

 - Examine your heating and insulation systems